-Be sure to consult the invaluable Toronto Cycling Map, availalble online or in bike shops.
+Be sure to consult the invaluable Toronto Cycling Map, available online or in bike shops.

 Here are our favourite biking trails for families in Toronto.

 Possibly our favourite family-friendly bike trail!
 The Toronto Islands are completely car-free and reached by ferry from the mainland.
 You can take your own bikes on the ferry or rent bikes (including two-seater tandems and four-seater quadricycles) once you get there.
 A single trail loops around the islands, along a wooden boardwalk, past beaches (one nude beach—just sayin’), and past those lucky private homes on the east end.
-Take a picnic and bring the little kids to Centreville Amusement Park while you’re there.
 Access: ferry from Bay St. and Queen’s Quay; see the ferry schedule.

 Don River Trail

-This approximately 20-km dirt trail extends from the waterfront in the south and forking off north of bloor north and east to Sunnybrook Park and Taylor Creek Park, repsectively.
+This approximately 20-km dirt trail extends from the waterfront in the south and forking off north of Bloor and east to Sunnybrook Park and Taylor Creek Park, respectively.
 It’s rife with quiet wooded areas, some old wooden bridges to cross, and a few open spots with more industrial scenery.
 The northern parts of the trail are more treed and secluded.
-Access: several acces points; southernmost point just north of Lake Shore Blvd.
+Access: several access points; southernmost point just north of Lake Shore Blvd.
 E. and Cherry St.

 Martin Goodman Trail

 Part of the larger Waterfront Trail system, the paved Martin Goodman trail borders the shores of Lake Ontario for more than 50 km from Etobicoke in the west to Rouge Park in the east.
 The city is slowly filling in gaps in the trail, but for now it’s best taken in sections, because at some points the “trail” merges with (very) busy city streets.
 This interactive map shows the “caution” sections to be avoided with kids.